Subarnesvara Siva Temple: Etymology

-The temple derives its name from the settlements of goldsmith who have historically lived around the Shiva temple.
-The name Subarnesvara is the vernacular rendition and derives itself from the root Sanskrit word "स्वर्ण " (swarna) meaing gold.
+The temple derives its name from settlements of goldsmiths who have historically lived around the Shiva temple.
+The name Subarnesvara is the vernacular rendition and derives itself from the root Sanskrit word "स्वर्ण " (swarna) meaning "gold".

 History

 The temple was established approximately in 10th century CE during the Somavaṃshi rule in the region.
 Architectural features and scheme of decoration including the building material bears strong resemblance with other 10th century temples of Bhubaneswar.

 Significance

 This temple holds as an important reference to the Somavamshis who were said, by locals, to have built the temple.
 Various festivals and occasions like Shivaratri, Sankranti, and Chaturdashi are observed at the temple.

 Orientation and Surroundings

 Surrounding: The temple is surrounded by the approaching road on the east, Lingaraja west canal and paddy fields in south, Nageshvara temple across the canal in the west and residential buildings in north.